 Choosing to perform compulsions for possible (it’s not guaranteed) short-term gain is choosing long-term pain.
 If you’re willing to tolerate the short-term pain of resisting compulsions, you will reap the reward of the long-term gain: a reduction in symptoms and less time spent performing unnecessary rituals.
 The choice involves discomfort either way.
 The question is: would you rather experience discomfort in the short-term or live with it long-term?

 How To Stop Getting Stuck In These OCD Traps

 If you’ve experienced any of these traps, you’re not alone.
 Most people with OCD commonly experience them, but there’s help available.
 The key to freeing yourself from the traps that are keeping you stuck and treating OCD effectively is by seeing a licensed therapist who specializes in OCD and is specialty-trained in ERP.

 It’s important to see a specialist who truly understands OCD and its treatment because they’ll be able to recognize the sneaky ways OCD rears its head and will help you tolerate uncertainty in the face of your OCD fears.
 They’ll also give you the tools and knowledge needed to learn how to implement acceptance into your daily life and provide you with the response prevention strategies you need to prevent compulsions.

 NOCD has licensed therapists that are specialty-trained in treating OCD with ERP.
-You can book a free 15-minute call with their team to get matched with one and get started with OCD treatment at NOCD.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment and get started with OCD treatment at NOCD.
 Their consultation is free and doesn’t take very long—and it could be one of the most important calls you ever make.

 About Alegra Kastens: